FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 A crappy free game on GOG that I played to pass thirty minutes of my time.
 Cats Hidden in Paris () is basically Where's Wally with less character and features.
 You're given a large line drawing depicting a cartoonish version of the French capital and hidden within the black and white image are some cats.
 Click on all 100 of them and you're done.
 That's it.
 There is something calming about a game like this, but I wouldn't want to pay the 99p for each subsequent addition which changes the setting to Bali, Italy or elsewhere.
 Best to find something similar for free on whatever store you have on your mobile device.

 Gaming legends, Ken and Roberta Williams, come out of their long retirement to return to making games.
 Adventure games!
 Colossal Cave Adventure was one of their earliest titles, originally being a text adventure in the 1980s, but now they've rejigged it into a first-person adventure.
 The charm and trappings of interactive fiction has been lost, but in its place is something new and arguably better.
 An omnipresent narrator charismatically interjects with descriptions and clues almost verbatim from the original.
-He helps in easing some of the more obtuse moments, of which there are many.
+His presence helps to ease some of the more obtuse moments, of which there are many.
 The overall story, on the other hand, really shows its age.
 It is simple, generic and not memorable in the slightest.
 Thankfully the beautiful locations and fiendish puzzles within are.
 No classic, but if you're an adventure gamer, Colossal Cave () is worth a play.
 I look forward to the next rejuvenated Sierra project.
 Unfortunately the VR version, which is where it would shine the most, costs extra.

 Set in the titular village in the south west of France, Dordogne (★★) is a pleasant holiday of a game.
 In this charming adventure, you play as Mimi who, as a young adult, revisits her grandmother Nora's house uncovering memories of her youth.
 That doesn't sound too exciting, but the emotional experience plays like the warmest of warm hugs keeping me raptured during the whole three hours it took to complete.
 Along with the beautiful water-colour inspired art style and pleasant orchestral score, Dordogne earns the highest of recommendations from me.